Meet the diverse and dedicated staff of the National Equity Project.

 Prior to joining the National Equity Project, Victor served as Director of the California Alliance for Mathematics and Science (CAMS) Initiative – a statewide initiative aligning secondary and post-secondary institutions around mathematics.
 He also served as Director for Regional Center and School Support in the national office of the Coalition for Essential Schools.
 He received his B.A. and Teaching Secondary Credential from UC Berkeley, and M.A. in Education from Stanford University.

-Sara Gray, Interim Managing Director
+Sara Gray, Director of Communications and Marketing

 sgray (at) nationalequityproject.org